 Forces

-A force is a push or a pull in a particular direction on a part, and is a type of load.
-Use the Apply Force tool on the Loads icon to apply a force.
+A force is a type of load that is a directional push or a pull on a part that causes its velocity to change.
+Use the Force tool on the Loads icon to apply a force.

-Forces can be applied to a point, edge, face, or hole center.
+Forces can be applied to an edge, face, hole center, or spot.
 Once applied, distributed forces on certain types of features can be converted to bearing forces or traction forces.

 Select the Force tool, click on a feature, and enter a magnitude.